Coretex Docs

 Since the archive is big (at least 2GB) the upload will take some time, so please be patient.

 To learn more details about various ways Coretex lets you move data around (especially large datasets) please visit Dataset upload page.
-We will use the Coretex CLI to upload large files.
+We will use the to upload large files.

 Let's start with the command: